cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-5.rst

 |
 Transfer policy from local machine to pupper

 #.
-When you train a policy that can standup and stay stable, you are ready to transfer the policy to the physical Pupper robot
+Download the `deploy script <https://drive.google.com/file/d/1QGo_Xxu2WMjDWeD3gIkbu1fEC68U6osG/view?usp=sharing>`_ on your local machine
 #.
-Navigate to archive in wandb, and download the .json from the policy you trained
+Make it executable: chmod +x deploy_policy.sh
-#. ‘scp [path_to_model_name.json] pi@pupper.local:’ (note the colon at the end)
+#.
+Download the policy you trained in colab
 #.
-In local neural_controller repo, change the policy called in policy.py (ros2_ws folder) to your policy name (your .json file)
+Connect your remote controller with the USB cable to give Pupper position commands
 #.
-On the pi, run the launch.py script
+Run the policy: ./deploy_policy.sh /path/to/your/policy.json

 DELIVERABLE: In what ways is this policy different on the physical robot (compared to sim)